rapidsai/ucx-py/docs/source/transport-monitoring.rst

 Infiniband
 ----------

-Montior Infiniband packet counters -- this number should dramatically increase when data is sent via IB:
+Monitor InfiniBand packet counters -- this number should dramatically increase when there's InfiniBand traffic:

 ::